An interacting particle system for the front of an epidemic advancing through a susceptible population: Local time under a transformation of the state space

-\begin{lemma} In addition to the requisite adaptedness, the map \eqref{eq:lamperti_map} satisfies all the properties (a), (b), (c), (d), and (e) of Assumption \ref{assump:re-scaling_map}. \end{lemma} \begin{proof} The adapted was adressed just above.
+\begin{lemma} In addition to adaptedness, the map \eqref{eq:lamperti_map} satisfies all the properties (a), (b), (c), (d), and (e) of Assumption \ref{assump:re-scaling_map}. \end{lemma} \begin{proof} The adaptedness was addressed just above.
 Properties (a)--(d) follow immediately from the definition of $\Upsilon$ together with the non-degeneracy and boundedness of $\sigma(t,\omega,x)$.
-For the remaining property (d), we can observe that
+For the remaining property (e), we can observe that

 so we have the desired Lipschitzness. \end{proof}